AzonInc/Doorman/docs/en/guide/getting-started.md

 This is **not an official or certified product**.
 It is the result of a reverse engineering effort and is provided **as-is**, with **no guarantee of compatibility, safety, or functionality**.
 :::

+## Required Tools and Materials
+Some tools and materials aren't usually found in every household.
+To set up Doorman smoothly, make sure you have:
+- A small flathead screwdriver (~2 mm)
+- 2–3 connecting cables (approx. 15–30 cm each)
+- Electricity 🦖

+Got everything?
+Great!
+Now [RTFM](https://wikipedia.org/wiki/RTFM)!!

 ## Flashing the Firmware
 If you bought a **pre-flashed Doorman PCB**, you're good to go — skip this step! 🎉